npickens/darkroom/README.md

   reference_regex = /ref=#{Asset::REFERENCE_REGEX.source}/x

-  # The (optional) block is passed four named arguments:
+  # The (optional) block is passed four keyword arguments:
   #   parse_data: - Hash for storing data across calls to this and other parse handlers.
   #   match:      - MatchData object from the match against the provided regex.
   #   asset:      - Asset object of the asset being referenced.